 - Geographical divisions

 Business-Type Divisions or Operating Segments.
-General Electric considers its subsidiaries as operating segments, which are divisions that represent the different businesses of the company.
+General Electric’s organizational design considers its subsidiaries as operating segments, which are divisions that represent the different businesses of the company.
 This primary characteristic of the organizational structure prioritizes the needs of business endeavors based on specific market conditions.
-For example, GE’s Oil and Gas segment implements strategies that respond to business needs in the oil and gas market.
+For example, GE’s digital services operations implement strategies that respond to business needs in the industrial services market.
 Thus, the structural feature of business-type divisions contributes to the strengths identified in the SWOT analysis of General Electric.
-These divisions also evolve as the company changes its strategies and realigns its operations to industry potentials.
+These divisions also evolve as the company changes its strategies and realigns its operations to industry potential.
 At present, General Electric has the following operating segments as business-type divisions in its corporate structure:

 - Renewable Energy

 Organization-Wide Corporate Teams.
-General Electric Company uses organization-wide corporate teams to implement strategies for the entire conglomerate.
+General Electric Company uses organization-wide corporate teams to implement strategies for the entire firm.
 These corporate teams are a secondary structural feature that ensures coherence among all business divisions.
 This characteristic of GE’s organizational structure is essential to maintaining a strong and stable conglomerate.
 However, organization-wide corporate teams are only a secondary feature of the corporate structure because General Electric’s business-type divisions are more significant in influencing strategic decisions.
-For example, while GE’s Energy Connections and Lighting segment implements organization-wide strategies, most of its strategies are specific to the segment’s markets, such as the market for consumer lighting applications.
+For example, while GE’s digital services segment implements organization-wide strategies, most of its strategies are specific to the segment’s markets, such as the market for industrial service applications.
+The organizational hierarchy involves the following departments representing centralized corporate leadership and management teams at General Electric’s headquarters:

 Geographical Divisions.
 Geographical divisions are among the factors that General Electric uses in analyzing and reporting business data.
 This characteristic of the organizational structure considers geographical differences among markets.
-For example, all of GE’s segments or divisions, such as the Power segment and the Renewable Energy segment, use the same set of geographical divisions to organize business data.
+For example, all of GE’s segments or divisions use the same set of geographical divisions to organize business data.
 This structural feature is only a minor factor in managerial decision-making processes.
 Nonetheless, geographical divisions influence the location strategy, inventory management, and supply chain management practices that form part of General Electric’s operations management approach.
 The following geographical divisions are an aspect of GE’s corporate structure:

 - United States